blackhole89/notekit/README.md

 * [Linux x86_64](http://twilightro.kafuka.org/%7Eblackhole89/files/notekit-20200922.tar.gz) (Git version of 2020-09-22), or download the possibly unstable [automated build](https://github.com/blackhole89/notekit/releases).
 * [Windows x86_64](http://twilightro.kafuka.org/%7Eblackhole89/files/notekit-20200426.zip) (Git version of 2020-04-26).
 The Windows version is less tested and incapable of remembering which folders are opened to mingw-w64's lack of support for xattrs.

+Moreover, there is also

+* a [Launchpad PPA](https://launchpad.net/~msoloviev/+archive/ubuntu/notekit) with a DEB package for Ubuntu 18.04 and many other modern Debian-family systems;
-There is also a [Fedora COPR repository](https://copr.fedorainfracloud.org/coprs/lyessaadi/notekit/) (thanks to @LyesSaadi) and an [Arch User Repository](https://aur.archlinux.org/packages/notekit-clatexmath-git/) (thanks to @sp1ritCS).
+* a [Fedora COPR repository](https://copr.fedorainfracloud.org/coprs/lyessaadi/notekit/) (thanks to @LyesSaadi), and
+* an [Arch User Repository](https://aur.archlinux.org/packages/notekit-clatexmath-git/) (thanks to @sp1ritCS).

 To run the binary, you will in addition require at least the following packages: `libgtkmm-3.0-1v5 libgtksourceviewmm-3.0-0v5 libjsoncpp1 zlib1g libxml2`, where the version of `libgtkmm-3.0-1v5` is at least 3.20.
 (In particular, this means that Ubuntu 16.04 LTS (xenial) and derived distributions are too old.)
 If the binary does not work for you, it is recommended that you build from source, as described below.